anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 These specifications may differ for the same choice across different contexts, such as for "est" between BRSKI and cBRSKI.

-The "Context" column lists the BRSKI Variation Context(s) to which this line applies.
+The "Context" column lists the BRSKI Context(s) to which this line applies.
 If it is empty, then the same Context(s) apply as that of the last prior line with a non-empty Context column.

 The "Variation Type" column lists the BRSKI Variation Type to which this line applies.
 If it is empty, then the